davidsbatista/BREDS/README.md

     min_pattern_support=2       # minimum number of instances in a cluster to be considered a pattern

-and then be passed with the argument `--config`
+and then be passed with the argument `--config=parameters.cfg` to the runner script.

+In the first step BREDS pre-processes the input file `sentences.txt` generating word vector representations of
+relationships (i.e.: `processed_tuples.pkl`).
+This is done so that then you can experiment with different seed examples without having to repeat the process of generating word vectors representations.
+Just pass the argument `--sentences=processed_tuples.pkl` instead to skip this generation step.

 ## Cite